AndersenLab/dry-guide/docs/rockfish/rf-nextflow.md

 ## Running Nextflow with a remote pipeline

-In order to run Andersen Lab pipelines, you should be retrieving them from their github repos directly through Nextflow to ensure that you are getting the newest (or specific) version.
-This can be done by specifying the repo instead of a `.nf` file.
+In order to run Andersen Lab pipelines once you are in the `nf24_env` conda environment, all you need to do is call `nextflow` and specify the repo and workflow you want to run, along with any parameters the workflow needs.
+Nextflow will retrieve the workflow from their github repos directly to ensure that you are getting the newest (or a specific) version.
 Nextflow will then include information about which version and repo the workflow came from in the logs and final report, allowing for complete reproducibility.

 !!!
 Note
 	Nextflow caches repos when you execute them.
 This means that if you run have previously run a workflow and go to run it again after changes have been made, Nextflow will reuse the cached version unless you specify to download the latest version with the argument `-latest`.
 If you need to run a specific branch, commit, or tag of a pipeline repo, you can do this with the argument `-r <branch/commit/tag>`.